The Great Questions of Philosophy and Physics

 Overall, The Great Questions of Philosophy and Physics is an engaging and enlightening series that will appeal to anyone with an interest in the big questions of human existence.
 Whether you are a lifelong learner or a professional in a related field, you are sure to find something to challenge and inspire you in this fascinating series.

-The Great Questions of Philosophy and Physics is a series that is currently running and has 1 seasons (12 episodes).
-The series first aired on April 24, 2020.
+The Great Questions of Philosophy and Physics is a series that ran for 1 seasons (12 episodes) between April 24, 2020 and on The Great Courses Signature Collection

 Filter by Source